Crying as a Tool | The Column

 I think like many, the last 18 months saw a meteoric rise in my stress levels and we can't just expect all that to vanish because COVID is 'over'.
 So I'm now trying to see crying as a way to drain out some of the pent up stress.

 If you're like me and fight against having a good cry, maybe try and find a safe space and just lean into the tears.
-It might not be for everyone but coming from a guy who always hated it, you might be surprised by how much it works.
+It might not be for everyone but coming from a guy who always hated it, you may be surprised by how much it works.

 What I learnt from this experience: